utep-cs-systems-courses/blinky-toy-ErikLaN68/project/toy-files/README.md

 # Blinky Toy

 ## To Run
-* First have to run make in the toy-files directory
-* Then run make load with the MSP430 plugged in
+* Have to first run make load with the MSP430 plugged in
 * Start pressing buttons to play with the toy

 ## Button 1: